humanitycodes/www/coursework/lessons/slides/css-flexbox-and-columns.md

 }
 ```

-Previously, this kind of magic was only achievable with JavaScript and I actually meet very few people who realize this can be achieved with CSS alone!
+Previously, this kind of magic was only achievable with JavaScript and I actually meet very few people who realize this is possible with CSS alone!